GoogleCloudPlatform/dotnet-migration-sample/GKE.md

 1. Use Cloud Build workers to run a script that creates a Windows Server VM with the .NET Framework SDK.
 1. Copy the code to the VM.
-1. Run `docker build` locally to build the container image.
+1. Run `docker build` in the VM to build the container image.
 1. Push the container image to your private container registry.

 These build steps are available by using the [gke-windows-builder](https://cloud.google.com/kubernetes-engine/docs/tutorials/building-windows-multi-arch-images) builder for Cloud Build.